AutodeskGames/stingray-docs/README.md

 2. If you're building the main Stingray Help, which includes the reference docs, you'll need the MSBuild tools for Visual Studio 2015, available [here]( https://www.microsoft.com/en-us/download/details.aspx?id=48159).

+3. Install [Lua for Windows](http://files.luaforge.net/releases/luaforwindows/luaforwindows), and make sure that `lua.exe` is in your system path.

 2. Make sure that you have fully cloned this repo *and* its submodules.
 You should have a `build/ixg-doc-tools` folder full of stuff, and a `stingray-engine` folder full of stuff.

 3. Go to the `build` folder, and look for the Ruby scripts.
-You'll find three convenient `make_....rb` files for building the main help, the developer help, and the tutorials individually.
+You'll find three convenient `make_....rb` files for building the main help in each of its flavors: Stingray, Max Interactive and Maya Interactive.

 By default, you'll get a local build, which is placed in the `output` folder.
+You can also have it upload to the public Autodesk Knowledge Network (AKN) site on the cloud.

 ### Build settings

-The build process for each chunk of the docs is controlled by an XML configuration file that lives next to the Ruby scripts.
+The build process for each flavor of the help is controlled by variables in the Ruby script file, and configuration files that you'll find in the `config` folder.
 You can modify these files to change how the docs are generated and where they end up.
-For details, see the readme `.docx` file in the `build/ixg-doc-tools/tools` folder.
+For more information on the settings in the .xml files, see the readme `.docx` file in the `build/ixg-doc-tools/tools` folder.

 Feel free to experiment with these settings in your local builds.
-However, we on the Stingray team would appreciate it if you refrain from posting your builds to the AKN cloud without checking with us, to avoid the possibility of accidentally overwriting something.
+However, we on the Stingray team would appreciate it if you refrain from posting your builds to the AKN cloud unless you know what you're doing, to avoid the possibility of accidentally overwriting something.

 ## Reference docs

-The Stingray docs that are generated from the Markdown source in this repo are bundled with sets of *reference* documentation that are auto-generated from comments in the source code of the Stingray engine and editor.
+The docs that are generated from the Markdown source in this repo are bundled with sets of *reference* documentation that are auto-generated from comments in the source code of the Stingray engine and editor.

 Building the docs in this docs repository will automatically build these reference docs in the engine submodule, package them up where they're needed, create links for better navigation, etc.